-The Experiment Paths Step allows you to test multiple Canvas paths against each other and a control group at any point in the user journey.
-These steps will enable you to track path performance to make informed decisions about your Canvas journey.
+Experiment Paths allow you to test multiple Canvas paths against each other and a control group at any point in the user journey.
+These components will enable you to track path performance to make informed decisions about your Canvas journey.

-A Canvas Experiment Paths Step will randomly assign users to different paths (or an optional control group) you create.
+When you include a Experiment Paths component, it will randomly assign users to different paths (or an optional control group) you create.
 Portions of the audience will be assigned to different paths according to percentages you select, allowing you to test different messages or paths against each other and determine which is most effective.

-In the default configuration of this step, there are two default paths, Path 1 and Path 2, with 50% of the audience being sent down each path.
-Click the Experiment Paths Step to expand the Experiment Settings panel, and you’ll see the configuration options for the step.
+In the default configuration of this component, there are two default paths, Path 1 and Path 2, with 50% of the audience being sent down each path.
+Click the component to expand the Experiment Settings panel, and you’ll see the configuration options for the component.

 Step 1: Choose the number of paths and audience distribution